knxd/knxd/doc/inifile.rst

     Optional; if missing, read debug options from the current section, or from the main section.

-"debug" sections may contain these options:
+A "debug" section may contain these options:

   * error-level (string or int)